jacobhal/visual-studio/README.md

 3. Create and edit
 4. Type in a shortcut name and description
 5. Optional: Surround the parts you want to be dynamic with a dollar sign "$"
-5. Ctrl + S to save it
+5. Ctrl + S to save

 ### Edit Live Template
 1. ReSharper --> Tools --> Templates Explorer
 2. Select the template --> Edit Template
-3. Ctrl + S to save it
+3. Ctrl + S to save

 ## Running & Debugging
 ### Running & Debugging keyboard shortcuts